libvips/libvips/doc/libvips-morphology.md

 If you combine the morphological operators with the mask rotators ([method@Image.rot45], for example) and apply them repeatedly, you can achieve very complicated effects: you can thin, prune, fill, open edges, close gaps, and many others.
-For example, see “Fundamentals of Digital Image Processing” by A. Jain, pp 384-388, Prentice-Hall, 1989 for more ideas.
+For example, see "Fundamentals of Digital Image Processing" by A. Jain, pp 384-388, Prentice-Hall, 1989 for more ideas.

 Beware that libvips reverses the usual image processing convention, by